scsm-ua/kirtan-guide-en/songs/dushta-mana-tumi-kisera-vaishnava.md

     kṛṣṇer sambandha,    aprākṛta-skandha,
         kobhu nāhe tāhā jaḍer sambhava

-Oh mind, please reject the company of two types of persons—those desiring impersonal liberation from the material world, and those who desire to enjoy the pleasure of material sense objects.
+Oh mind, please reject the company of two types of persons — those desiring impersonal liberation from the material world, and those who desire to enjoy the pleasure of material sense objects.
 Both of these are equally non-devotees.
 The things that are used in relation to Lord Krishna are objects belonging directly to the transcendental realm, and thus having nothing to do with matter they cannot be either owned or forsaken by persons interested in mundane enjoyment or renunciation.

 #### 15